Code of Conduct & Safeguarding

 Further support can be provided via the NSPCC’s general Helpline for adults 0808 800 5000 or for young people via Childline 0800 1111

-All clubs participating in the MCA Leagues must ensure that Safe Hands is adopted and the policies and procedures within are implemented and monitored.
+All clubs participating in the MJCA Leagues must ensure that Safe Hands is adopted and the policies and procedures within are implemented and monitored.
 This includes making sure a Club Welfare Officer if appointed, trained and supported by the Club Committee.

 All Club Welfare Officers require and active DBS check, Safeguarding & Protecting Children certificate and a NSPCC endorsed Safe Hands Workshop certificate.